Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/setup-multiple-cameras.md

    At this point, you can also [verify](setup-cinemachine-environment.md#verify-the-cinemachine-brain-presence) that the Unity Camera includes a [Cinemachine Brain](CinemachineBrain.md) component.

-3. Continue to navigate the Scene and create one or two additional Cinemachine Cameras the same way but with different positions and rotations.
+3. Continue to navigate the Scene and create a few additional Cinemachine Cameras the same way but with different positions and rotations.

+4. Name the Cinemachine Cameras in a way you can easily identify them in the future.

 ## Manage transitions between Cinemachine Cameras